gcallah/BookReviews/nisbet.md

 ## The Political Community

+"There is no known historical instance of a political state not founded in circumstances of war, not rooted in the distinctive discipline of war.
+The state is indeed hardly more than the institutionalization of the war-making apparatus..."
+83

 In the golden age of Athens, the conflict between kinship based community and military based community became acute.
 The tragic playwrights dealt with this theme repeatedly.
 But, as Nisbet demonstrates, the greatest of the thinkers dealing with this conflict was Plato.
 As he puts it, "Such was the power of his portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community" 105